History of chocolate: European encounters

 On the fourth voyage of Columbus, on 15 August 1502, the expedition came upon a Mayan trading canoe near an island in the Gulf of Honduras.
 A member of the Columbus expedition, while documenting the items on the canoe, noted the apparent value of cocoa beans based on the canoe crew's reaction when beans were dropped.
 However, they did not know what they were, nor that they could be used to make a drink.
 Spanish conquistador Hernán Cortés may have been the first European to encounter chocolate when he observed it in the court of Moctezuma II in 1520.

 By 1524, the Spanish had established control over central Mexico, and expanded cacao production while increasing tribute requirements in "frenzied" efforts to profit from cacao.
 Cacao was produced using forced labor under the encomienda labor system.
-During the 16th century Native Americans experienced a massive population decline and production decreased.
+During the 16th century Native Americans experienced a massive population decline due to exposure to Eurasian diseases and direct violence from colonizers, and production of cacao decreased.
 In response, more cacao was produced on the Guayaquil coast of Ecuador, as well as in Venezuela, albeit of a lower quality and using slaves from Africa.
 This cacao was argued to be inferior as it was not the same variety as the Criollo type grown in Mesoamerica: this was the Forastero, which was native to South America and although it yielded more fruit and was more disease resistant, it tasted dry and bitter.
 (Note: These traditional divisions of beans into mainly Criollo, Forastero and Trinitario have little genetic basis.)
 As Guayaquil cacao flooded the Mexican market in the early 1600s, dropping prices, Guatemalan officials among others worked to ban Guayaquil cacao from Guatemalan ports and those of New Spain.
 Despite bans on importing this cacao around 1630, Guayaquil cacao continued to be exported by smugglers.
 The Spanish introduced cacao to the Caribbean around 1525, where it spread from Trinidad to Jamaica.